UAD Caine Side Effects

 Applies to lidocaine: intradermal powder

-Along with its needed effects, lidocaine (the active ingredient contained in UAD Caine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lidocaine (the active ingredient contained in UAD Caine) may cause unwanted side effects that require medical attention.

 - Flushing, redness of the skin